AI Tools: Creating a Task with the AI Custom Agent

 In this article

-The AI Custom Agent runs tasks to help you manage your business - no coding needed.
-Tell the agent what tasks you want it to do, like sending follow-up emails, making reports, or automating daily routines.
-You can use AI to help describe these tasks, or write them on your own.
+The AI Custom Agent runs tasks proactively to help you manage your business - no coding needed.
+Whether you want to automate follow-up emails, generate reports, or handle daily routines, the AI Custom Agent gives you the flexibility to create tasks in the way that works best for you.

 Important: